magao-x/handbook/compute/computer_setup/computer_setup.rst

 See the :doc:`../vpn` section of the handbook for install instructions.

 If this is a migration from an old install, you will need ``/var/lib/tailscale/tailscaled.state`` from the old machine.
-See :ref:`migration`.
+See :doc:`migration`.

 You should also trust the `tailscale0` interface in the firewall::